PEPFAR Innovation Challenge to reduce HIV/AIDS in Africa awards AidData two-year project

 According to PEPFAR, the goal of the DREAMS innovation challenge is to reduce HIV/AIDS among adolescent girls and young women in 10 sub-Saharan African countries.
 Girls and young women account for 71% of new HIV infections among adolescents in sub-Sarahan Africa.
 The 10 DREAMS countries (Kenya, Lesotho, Malawi, Mozambique, South Africa, Swaziland, Tanzania, Uganda, Zambia and Zimbabwe) account for nearly half of all the new infections that occurred among adolescent girls and young women globally in 2014.

-DREAMS is an ambitious public-private program whose partners include, in addition to PEPFAR, the Bill & Melinda Gates Foundation, Girl Effect, Johnson & Johnson, Gilead Sciences, and Viiv Healthcare.
+DREAMS is an ambitious public-private program whose partners include, in addition to PEPFAR, the Bill and Melinda Gates Foundation, Girl Effect, Johnson & Johnson, Gilead Sciences, and Viiv Healthcare.
 PEPFAR is administered by the U.S. Department of State, and implemented by a number of U.S. government agencies, including DoS and USAID.
 By improving targeting and resource coordination, PEPFAR programs, particularly those focused on women, girls, orphans and vulnerable children (OVC) can reach more beneficiaries more efficiently and effectively.

 John Custer is the Communications Manager at AidData.